8 min read

 Day 2

-Day two is all about the water.
+Day two is the water.
 Yesterday you saw the coast; today you get in it.
 Curaçao's reefs start close to shore and drop off fast, which makes it one of the easiest places in the region to snorkel straight from the sand.

 Morning